uym2/MinVar-Rooting/README.md

-## Mathematical properties of the MinVar-Rooting method and justifications of the linear algorithm can be found in the following paper
+## When you use MinVar-Rooting, please cite the following paper:
 - Mai, Uyen, Erfan Sayyari, and Siavash Mirarab.
 “Minimum Variance Rooting of Phylogenetic Trees and Implications for Species Tree Reconstruction.”
 Edited by Gabriel Moreno-Hagelsieb.
 PLOS ONE 12, no. 8 (2017): e0182238. doi:10.1371/journal.pone.0182238.
           - Best paper award at GLBIO 2017.
-- Besides, MinVar-Rootig is named MCCV in an independent and simultaneous work published in Nature Ecology and Evolution.
+- Besides, MinVar-Rootig is named MCCV in an independent and simultaneous work.
+You should consider citing MCCV and the following paper
 Domingues Kümmel Tria, Fernando & Landan, Giddy & Dagan, Tal.
 (2017).
 Phylogenetic rooting using minimal ancestor deviation.
 Nature Ecology & Evolution.
 1. 0193.
 10.1038/s41559-017-0193.